MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Summary and Conclusions

 \section{Summary and Conclusions}

-We have presented a new extension of the \emph{MG-MAMPOSSt} code, aimed at constraining modified gravity models with the dynamics of the member galaxies in clusters.
-In particular, we have implemented two parametrisations for the Newtonian potential $\Phi$, which governs the dynamics of member galaxies, based on Beyond Hordenski and generic chameleon scalar-tensor theories and NFW density profile for matter perturbations.
+We have presented a new extension of the \textsc{MG-MAMPOSSt} code, aimed at constraining modified gravity models with the internal kinematics of the member galaxies in clusters.
+In particular, we have implemented two parametrisations for the Newtonian potential $\Phi$, which governs the dynamics of member galaxies, based on Vainshtein screening and generic chameleon screening, both with NFW mass density profiles.
 These models cover the range of viable scalar-tensor theories after the recent measurement of the speed of gravitational waves.
-The code is based on the original \emph{MAMPOSSt} method developed by Ref. \citet{Mamon01} which applies a Maximum Likelihood approach by solving the spherical Jeans' equation in the projected phase space of member galaxies $(R,v_z)$.
-As shown in Section \ref{sec:Codes}, \emph{MG-MAMPOSSt} can be used to fit together the mass and number density profile parameters, the velocity anisotropy parameter plus the additional degrees of freedom related to the modified gravity theory under study.
+The code is based on the original \textsc{MAMPOSSt} method, developed by \citet{Mamon01}, which applies a Maximum Likelihood approach by solving the spherical Jeans equation in the projected phase space of member galaxies $(R,v_z)$.
+As shown in Section \ref{sec:Codes}, \textsc{MG-MAMPOSSt} can be used to fit together the mass and number density profile parameters, the velocity anisotropy parameter plus the additional degrees of freedom related to the modified gravity theory under study.

-The code has been equipped with a simple MCMC module based on a Metropolis-Hastings algorithm for an efficient exploration of the parameter space of the theories.
-A run takes few hours to compute the likelihood for $\sim 10^5$ sampled values of the parameters for the case of all the implemented models.

-Under the assumptions of dynamical relaxation and spherical symmetry, we have illustrated the code's capabilities for a set of synthetic isolated Dark Matter halos, generated by using the ClusterGEN code of Ref. \citet{Pizzuti:2019wte}.
-Working within this ideal setup, in our analysis we investigated the statistical degeneracy between the model parameters for Beyond Horndeski and Chameleon gravity that could obscure future realistic constraints in this context.
+Under the assumptions of dynamical relaxation and spherical symmetry, we have illustrated the code's capabilities for a set of synthetic isolated dark matter haloes, generated by using the \textsc{ClusterGEN} code of \citet{Pizzuti:2019wte}.
+In this idealised setup, we have investigated the statistical degeneracy between the model parameters for VS and CS models that could obscure future realistic constraints in this context.
 We have further produced forecasts on those parameters in view of current and future observational surveys.
 The results are summarized as follows: \\

-In the case of Beyond Horndeski gravity we found that the resulting likelihood computed with \emph{MG-MAMPOSSt} based on the dynamics of member galaxies, exhibits a considerable degeneracy between the NFW parameters and the coupling constant $Y_1$.
-An important upshot in this regard is that additional information is required in order to break this degeneracy and constrain this class of modified gravity models.
+In the case of beyond Horndeski gravity we found that the resulting likelihood computed with \textsc{MG-MAMPOSSt}, based on the internal kinematics of member galaxies, exhibits a considerable degeneracy between the NFW parameters and the coupling constant $Y_1$, which cannot be removed even when considering stacked haloes (see Figure \ref{fig:horncomb5} and the second column of Table \ref{tab:Y}).
+Additional information is required to break the degeneracy and constrain this class of modified gravity models.